-And two warning flags:
+And three warning flags:

 - -fwarn-unsafe Issue a warning if the module being compiled is regarded to be unsafe.
 Should be used to check the safety status of modules when using safe inference. - -fwarn-safe Issue a warning if the module being compiled is regarded to be safe.
-Should be used to check the safety status of modules when using safe inference.
+Should be used to check the safety status of modules when using safe inference. - -fwarn-trustworthy-safe Issue a warning if the module being compiled is marked as -XTrustworthy but it could instead be marked as -XSafe, a more informative bound.
+Can be used to detect once a Safe Haskell bound can be improved as dependencies are updated.

-7.27.7 Safe Compilation
+7.29.7 Safe Compilation